More Lido stuff:

 During construction there were many delays.
 Firstly, the amount of tradespeople that were necessary was a struggle to source locally and secondly the steel needed would cost more if it were to arrive on time.

 Irish solved the labour situation in part with a controversial (at least back then) and forward-thinking solution.
-He would direct the employment and fair pay of many First Nations people to help.
+He would direct the employment and fair pay of many First Nations people.
 Irish had already built a reputation for fairly treating First Nations people through his other enterprise Rivalin Transfer Co..
 The steel would be secured through one of many loans from Irish to the company.

-The storied property opened to the public in late 1929.
-It was dubbed the “Finest House in the West” by the western Canadian newspapers and a true celebration of The Pas as the "Gateway to the North".
+The storied property opened to the public in early 1930.
+At the time dubbed the “Finest House in the West” by the western Canadian newspapers and a true celebration of The Pas as the "Gateway to the North".

 Shortly after opening the economy took a turn for the worse and the Great Depression began to take hold.
 After more loans from Irish & Louisa to keep the doors open the partners would have a difficult choice to make.
 Since Irish could not justify loaning the operation any more money their choice was either to close it down or sell their portions.